1gravity/Kotlin-Bloc/website/docs/getting_started/examples.md

 ### Single-Action Reducer

-`Kotlin BLoC` supports different MVI/MVVM "styles" and above example shows one of many ways to implement the counter app.
+`Kotlin Bloc` supports different MVI/MVVM "styles" and above example shows one of many ways to implement the counter app.
 Here are some alternative approaches to implementing the bloc:

 ```kotlin
 sealed class Action